rinigus/pure-maps/maps/README.md

 * **`name`**: Name of the map source shown in listings.

-Use `~/.local/share/harbour-whogo-maps/maps` as a local installation directory in which to place your JSON file.
-Restart WhoGo Maps, and your map source should be loaded, listed and available for use.
+Use `~/.local/share/harbour-pure-maps/maps` as a local installation directory in which to place your JSON file.
+Restart Pure Maps, and your map source should be loaded, listed and available for use.

 ## Mapbox GL Vector Map Format